Omikhleia/resilient.sile/README.md

 requirements), but there will be a bit more to it than that, which might become more visible when the collection expands.

+_WIP - EARLY VERSION_

+It basically works, but:

-WIP - EARLY VERSION - APIs are unstable, with many breaking changes
+- APIs are unstable, with many breaking changes.
+- The are lots of deprecations warnings.

 ## Installation

-NOT YET READY

 These packages require SILE v0.14 or upper.